 Are landlords required to itemize damages and fees deducted from security deposits?

 Yes.
 The landlord must provide an itemized list of the damages for which the security deposit or any portion thereof is withheld.
+It must be mailed to the last known address of the tenant.
 (Mo.
 Rev. Stat. § 535.300(3)(2))

 Do landlords have to issue receipts upon receiving security deposits?